joecgo/GenevaEngine/README.md

 **SingleShape::Create** is also derived from Construct.
 FixtureDef, Shape, BodyDef are Box2D objects used to define the parameters of the physical object before it is created.
 The render data then needs to be organized for the Graphics system to use.

 **SingleShape::GetBody** This method provides the Box2D body of the SingleShape.
 It is used to implement behaviors like movement and jumping.
-In a more complex Construct, a call like this may not neccessarily make sense because a construct could be made up of many bodies.

  Constructs/SingleShape.cpp
 ```cpp